JohanChataigne/projet_industrialisation_ia/README.md

 ### Application improvements

-The application improvements mainly concern speed, documentation and UI.
+The application improvements mainly concerns speed, documentation and UI.
 To improve those things we could:
-- Try an other framework than Flask such as Django.
+- Try another framework than Flask such as Django.
 - Study more Swagger documentation for the UI or use another tool.
-- Move to an ASGI server, because the service should be able to receive multiple requests from one user an switch between then when he gets an answer from the server.
+- Move to an ASGI server, because the service should be able to receive multiple requests from one user an switch between them when he gets an answer from the server.
 This can be done with an asynchronous implementation like ASGI.